 Matthew Boling, a senior at Strake Jesuit (Houston, Texas) who has earned the nickname “White Lightning” as he breaks track and field records, responded to a Pro Football Talk tweet about Ginn’s wager with one word.

 — Matthew Boling (@matthew_boling1) May 17, 2019

 Boling is best known for breaking 10 seconds on the 100-meter dash with a wind-aided time and then breaking the official national high school record for the same race last week, but he’s more than just a short sprinter.

-The day after breaking the official record, he anchored the 1600-meter dash.
+The day after breaking the official record, he anchored the 4×400-meter relay.
 He started back by about 20 meters but still pulled out the victory.

 But Ginn is no slouch either.
 He was a track phenom in high school, winning the national championship and two state titles on the 110-meter high hurdles, a third state title in the 300-meter intermediate hurdles, and a state title in the 200-meter run, according to Ohio State.